diogolmenezes/envsync/cli/README.md

 # Securenv

-This is a CLI for securenv API where you can upload your env files to share you your team from a secure way.
+This is a CLI for securenv API where you can upload your env files to a vault and share you your team from a secure way.

 # Get started